MileHacker Logo

 Accessible Locations within Day-Trip Distance

 Betanzos: Approximately 25 km (15 miles).
 The journey takes 20-30 minutes by train or bus.
 A charming medieval town, once one of the seven capitals of the Kingdom of Galicia.
 Known for its historic center, Gothic churches, and the "Best Spanish Omelette" competition.
-Regular trains and buses access it.
+Regular trains and coaches access it.

 More Day Trip Ideas